-The Bible records that the church grew by the thousar in a day through the power of the Holy Spirit.
-"Then th who gladly received his word were baptized; and that about three thousand souls were added to them...And the Lord added to the church daily those who were be saved," Acts 2:41, 47.
+The Bible records that the church grew by the thousands in a day through the power of the Holy Spirit.
+"Then those who gladly received his word were baptized; and that day about three thousand souls were added to them...And the Lord added to the church daily those who were being saved," Acts 2:41, 47.

 The recording of numbers was important, not because of large numbers, but because each one represented someone who accepted Jesus.
-Each disciple of Jesus called to make other disciples.
+Each disciple of Jesus is called to make other disciples.

-Establishing new churches or church planting is a bib model that must continue.
-Imagine what the church would look like today if it had only stayed in Jerusaler The church grew because apostles planted new church wherever they went.
+Establishing new churches or church planting is a biblical model that must continue.
+Imagine what the church would look like today if it had only stayed in Jerusalem.
+The church grew because apostles planted new churches wherever they went.

-It's important to remember that every church in the Potomac Conference was planted sometime in the pa We need to continue to grow and multiply the Kingdon God through strategically planting new churches.
+It's important to remember that every church in the Potomac Conference was planted sometime in the past.
+We need to continue to grow and multiply the Kingdom of God through strategically planting new churches.